 While you are welcome to have 'stim toys', such as something to fiddle with or lights to look at, please be aware that some people find these very distracting.
-It will be less disruptive to others if you could try to sit near the back or sides of the room when using these in presentations.
+This goes for computer screens as well.
+Please try to sit near the back or sides of the room when using any light-emitting device in presentations, so that others can choose to avoid them by sitting near the front.